fzyzcjy/flutter_rust_bridge/book/src/quickstart.md

 Want to see a Flutter tutorial with UI?
 See [the tutorial section below](https://github.com/fzyzcjy/flutter_rust_bridge#-tutorial-a-flutterrust-app).
 Want pure-Dart example?
 [Here is](https://github.com/fzyzcjy/flutter_rust_bridge#-tutorial-pure-dart) another tutorial.

 <sub>**Remark**: If you are interested, why `abstract`class can be used - it is because of the [factory](https://dart.dev/guides/language/language-tour#factory-constructors) language feature.</sub>

+## See more

+Want to see more?
+Have a look at the next section for quickstarts or tutorials.